-During 2018, each director attended more than 75% of the aggregate number of meetings of the Board and of committees of the Board of which he or she was a member.
+During 2020, each director attended more than 75% of the aggregate number of meetings of the Board and of committees of the Board of which he or she was a member.
 The Company encourages its directors to attend the annual meeting of stockholders but has no formal policy with respect to that attendance.
-All of the current directors, with the exception of Mr. Parry, attended the 2018 Annual Meeting of Stockholders.
+All of the directors holding office in 2020 attended the 2020 Annual Meeting.